Geotab/sdk/src/software/guides/go-device-logging.md

 It is often important in fleet tracking to look at a vehicle's engine hours.
 While Geotab strives to support this data on as many vehicles as possible, it is sometimes not possible.
 As a workaround, Geotab provides two types of engine hours StatusData. it is important to distinguish between the two in order to utilize them appropriately.

 DiagnosticEngineHoursId:<br>
-This is the raw engine hours provided by the ECU in the vehicle as read by the GoDevice.
-Reports at the end of each trip.
+This is the engine hours provided by the ECU in the vehicle as read by the GoDevice.
+This is reported every hour and at ignition OFF.

 DiagnosticEngineHoursAdjustmentId:<br>
 Records the GPS travel time for vehicles which do not report engine hours from their ECU.
 An engine hours record can also be manually added which will then report as total GPS travel time added to the manually entered value.
 When the manual engine hours entry is updated, the total GPS travel time used in the calculation is reset to zero before continuing to increment.